canada-ca/PCTF-CCP/README.md

-# PAN-CANADIAN TRUST FRAMEWORK ALPHA TESTING AND ASSESSMENT
+# DIGITAL IDENTITY ACCEPTANCE

+## GOAL

 The goal of this project is to develop a formalized assessment, approval and accceptance process for a “trusted digital identity.” for use by public sector program and services.
 As this process evolves, digital identies from other frameworks will be accepted, including the [European eID](https://ec.europa.eu/digital-single-market/en/trust-services-and-eid).

+## PAN-CANADIAN TRUST FRAMEWORK ALPHA TESTING AND ASSESSMENT

 ![alt text](./overview/pctf-overview.jpg "Pan-Canadian Trust Framework")